ChristK/IMPACTncd/README.md

 IMPACT<sub>**NCD**</sub>
 =========
-A dynamic microsimulation to model primary prevention polocies for non-comunicable diseases.
+A dynamic microsimulation to model primary prevention policies for non-communicable diseases.